h15200/notes/system-design.md

 - both of these concepts work in a simple setup, but a publish/subscribe pattern will be needed with persistent data in a large scale distributed system

+- XMPP is a peer-to-peer protocol unlike the usual client-server model.
+It can be used for chat like websockets.
+Websockets are faster but less secure

 ### PubSub Model

 - very similar to message queues, except the message can be received by MULTIPLE subscribers